facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

 Interpolation can also be done across multiple colors.
+The function, just like when interpolating between two colors,
-When doing this, the function will still take a range of 0 - 1,
+takes a range of 0 - 1.
+When interpolating multiple colors, [piecewise interpolation](#piecewise-interpolation)
-it will just span all interpolation regions:
+is used (which is covered in more detail later).

 ```color
 Color('black').interpolate(['red', 'white'])